lealeasch/adversarialattacks/README.md

 Paper
 ================================

+If you want to cite the paper, please use the following BibTeX entry:

 @INPROCEEDINGS{Schoenherr2019,

-  author = {Lea Sch\"{o}nherr and Katharina Kohls and Steffen Zeiler and Thorsten Holz and Dorothea Kolossa}, title = {Adversarial Attacks Against Automatic Speech Recognition Systems via Psychoacoustic Hiding}, booktitle = {accepted for Publication, NDSS}, year = {2019}
+  author = {Lea Sch\"{o}nherr and Katharina Kohls and Steffen Zeiler and Thorsten Holz and Dorothea Kolossa},

+  title = {Adversarial Attacks Against Automatic Speech Recognition Systems via Psychoacoustic Hiding},

+  booktitle = {accepted for Publication, NDSS},

+  year = {2019}

 }